 We oversee the sale of property investments at auction by representing county and municipal governments.

-Working with municipal and county governments to oversee the sale of property investments is one of the primary focuses of our thriving firm in North Carolina.
+Working with municipal and county governments to oversee the sale of property investments is one of the primary focuses of our thriving firm.
 If you wish to purchase one of these properties at auction, we offer the following guidance:

 - You do not have the right to legally enter a property without the permission of the owner before it goes up for auction.